 3D PRINTING CONSTRUCTION OF PROTOTYPE #3

 Hydrokinetic Energy Corp. is a developer of hydrokinetic turbines for the production of electrical energy.

 This turbine design can be installed on a floating structure or can be piling-mounted and pivoting with a very small footprint on the ocean floor/substrate, or can be mounted on a hoist attached to a bridge or seawall, or can be towed behind a vessel.

 Our turbines can either be grid connected or off-grid linked to a storage and inverter system.
 A grid connected system will contribute to regional grid stabilization and help meet peak power demand, whereas an off-grid system can provide continuous power, in remote areas, independent of utility companies.

 We have a new product that is unique in the global market due to:

 Hydrokinetic Energy Corp.
-(HEC) and the College of the Florida Keys Community College (FKCC) collaborate for ocean testing, utilizing their facilities (Tidal Energy Simulation Lagoon which is 170m x 110m x 10m depth) and test vessel for ocean testing of reduced scale prototypes.
+(HEC) and the College of the Florida Keys Community (CFK) collaborate for ocean testing, utilizing their facilities (Tidal Energy Simulation Lagoon which is 170m x 110m x 10m depth) and test vessel for ocean testing of prototypes.
 We work closely with students (e.g. internships, etc.) from the College’s Associate in Science program for Engineering Technology – Renewable Energy Technician training program, which has a focus on training hydrokinetic energy technicians.
 Students participate in most aspects of the project including field testing as part of the courses and internships.

 Environmental aspects of this design are just as important as producing energy that is clean and sustainable for the future.
 To assure that no fish or wildlife is harmed by our design, we have developed a unique Wildlife and Debris Excluder (WDE).
 This device will prevent all larger sea life form entering the rotor section.
 Smaller sea life can swim and flow unharmed through the open center section of the rotor and exit unharmed.